Wilhelm Freund

-Wilhelm Freund (January 27, 1806 – June 4, 1894) was a German Jewish philologist, born at Kempen.
+Wilhelm Freund (January 27, 1806 – June 4, 1894) was a German Jewish philologist, born at Kępno.

 He received his education at Berlin and Breslau.
 For twenty years he was chiefly engaged in private tuition, but from 1855 to 1870, he was director of the Jewish school at Gleiwitz (Gliwice) in Upper Silesia.
 He retired to Breslau (Wrocław) in order to devote himself to his literary pursuits.
 Besides classical school-books and some works on philology, he compiled an elaborate Latin dictionary in 4 volumes, the Wörterbuch der Lateinischen Sprache (1834–45), which was the basis of the standard English-Latin dictionaries in the 19th century.
 It was translated into English by Ethan Allen Andrews in 1850 and revised (with Freund's own assistance) as the basis for Lewis and Short's A Latin Dictionary.
 He also wrote: